-Fluoroquinolones, including AVELOX, may exacerbate muscle weakness in persons with myasthenia gravis.
+- Fluoroquinolones, including AVELOX, may exacerbate muscle weakness in patients with myasthenia gravis.
 Avoid AVELOX in patients with known history of myasthenia gravis [see WARNINGS AND PRECAUTIONS].

-AVELOX (moxifloxacin) hydrochloride is a synthetic broad spectrum antibacterial agent for oral and intravenous administration.
-Moxifloxacin, a fluoroquinolone, is available as the monohydrochloride salt of 1- cyclopropyl-7-[(S,S)2,8-diazabicyclo[4.3.0]non-8-yl]-6-fluoro-8-methoxy-1,4-dihydro-4-oxo-3 quinoline carboxylic acid.
+AVELOX (moxifloxacin hydrochloride) is a synthetic antibacterial agent for oral and intravenous administration.
+Moxifloxacin, a fluoroquinolone, is available as the monohydrochloride salt of 1- cyclopropyl-7-[(S,S)-2,8-diazabicyclo[4.3.0]non-8-yl]-6-fluoro-8-methoxy-1,4-dihydro-4-oxo-3 quinoline carboxylic acid.
 It is a slightly yellow to yellow crystalline substance with a molecular weight of 437.9.
 Its empirical formula is C21H24FN3O4

 - AVELOX Tablets are available as film-coated tablets containing moxifloxacin hydrochloride (equivalent to 400 mg moxifloxacin).